wimblerobotics/wifi_logger_visualizer/README.md

 # WiFi Logger and Visualizer for ROS2

 This package provides a ROS2 node for collecting, logging, and visualizing WiFi metrics such as bit rate, link quality, and signal strength.
-It integrates with GPS and odometry data to associate WiFi metrics with spatial coordinates and provides visualization capabilities in RViz2.
+It integrates with GPS and odometry data to associate WiFi metrics with spatial coordinates and provides visualization capabilities both in RViz2 and as a standalone chart.

 ---